Location: Near gates to Hawkwood College on Painswick Old Road, Gloucestershire GL6 7QW

 It was renamed Oakbrook Farm by the community inspired by the land’s beautiful spring-sourced, oak-lined brook.

-The 41-acre farm adjoining Hawkwood College just outside Stroud is now home to the Stroud Community Agriculture and Stroud Micro Dairy.
+The 41-acre farm adjoining Hawkwood College just outside Stroud is now home to the Stroud Community Agriculture, its Starter Farm and Stroud Micro Dairy as well as Ellies Eggs and the Bee Observatory.
+Eggs and Vegetables available from the farm honest box in season.

-Currently in conversion to biodynamic organic, it will be certified as a Demeter-farm by the end of 2018.
+Currently in conversion to biodynamic organic, it will be certified as a Demeter-farm by the end of 2019 and is now fully organic.

 The entrance is through a gate about 50 yards south of Hawkwood College’s entrance.
 Please feel free to walk on any of the marked public footpaths.